-The provisions of the Competition Act are applicable to practices restrictive of competition and concentrations between undertakings, which take place or have, or may have, effects in the territory of Portugal.
-Therefore, despite the fact that neither of the undertakings concerned is established in Portugal, the Competition Act may be applicable.
+Foreign mergers are caught by the Competition Act to the extent that they have, or may have, effects in the territory of Portugal.
+Therefore, despite the fact that neither of the undertakings concerned is established in Portugal, the Act may apply.

-This is confirmed by the recent practice of the Competition Authority, which as already stated has adopted a broad interpretation of the legal provisions determining its jurisdiction.
+This is confirmed by the practice of the Competition Authority, which as already stated has adopted a broad interpretation of the legal provisions determining its jurisdiction.
 In the DBAG/SAF case (see question 2.3 above), the Authority considered itself competent to review the operation, even though the acquiring company DBAG did not have any turnover in Portugal and the acquired company SAF was not established in Portugal, selling its products through an agent.
-The Authority recently confirmed this understanding in a similar case, Florimond Desprez/Advanta Lambda (case 27/2005, Decision of 19 May 2005).
+This understanding was confirmed in subsequent cases (see inter alia, case 27/2005, Florimond Desprez/Advanta Lambda, Decision of 19 May 2005).
+"Foreign to foreign" transactions represent a significant proportion of the caseload of the Authority (approximately 40% in 2004 and 20% in 2005, according to the 2004 and 2005 Annual Reports, available from the Authority's website).